Adaptive Learning Systems

 © Pixabay

 Adaptive learning systems adapt to the learner, for example in terms of learning preferences or learning progress.
-Overall, the environment in which the learner works should be tailored individually and thus better to the learner.
+Overall, the environment in which the learner works should be individualized and thus better tailored to the learner.

-Adaptive learning paths are an example of how the system can adapt to the learner's learning progress and speed.
-The system recognises during the learner chapter the level of knowledge acquired and makes suggestions as to which chapter to work on next.
-For example, the system can suggest repeating or skipping a certain chapter.
-A competence model is used to model the learner's "knowledge", which is constantly updated by the processing of tasks.
+One example of how the system can adapt to the learner's learning progress and pace is adaptive learning paths.
+As the learner works through chapters, the system detects the level of knowledge acquired and provides suggestions regarding the choice of the next chapter.
+For example, the system may recommend repeating a particular chapter or even skipping it.
+The learner's "knowledge" is modeled via a competency model and constantly updated via the processing of tasks.
 This makes it possible to design learning paths even more individually.

 Technology-based Learning Concepts for Image Analysis